christine-phunt/Book-app/readme.md

 ### Basics

 These are examples of common problems solved by software.
 You might have to build one of these one day, if so, you can use this as a starting block.
-You can use what you find here, or ignore all of it, that;s on you.
-These at least, work and will get hte job done.
+You can use what you find here, or ignore all of it, that's on you.
+These at least, work and will get the job done.

 These patterns work and will get the job done.
 Use them as a foundation to build on.